nginxinc/nginx-basics-workshops/lab4/readme.md

 <br/>

-Now that you know all 4 containers are working with the NGINX Welcome page, and the stub_status page, you can build and test the **NGINX OSS Proxy and Load Balancing** functions.
+Now that you know all 4 containers are working with the NGINX Welcome page, and the basic_status page, you can build and test the **NGINX OSS Proxy and Load Balancing** functions.
 You will use a new `NGINX proxy_pass Directive` - you will start with Reverse Proxy configuration, test it out.
 Then add the Upstream backends and test out Load Balancing.

 - Using your previous lab exercise experience, you will configure a new NGINX configuration for the `cafe.example.com` website.
-It will be very similar to http://cars.example.com from lab3.
+It will be very similar to `cars.example.com.conf` from lab3.

 - This will require a new NGINX config file, for the Server and Location Blocks.

 1. In the /`etc/nginx/conf.d folder`, create a new file named `cafe.example.com.conf`, which will be the config file for the Server and Location blocks for this new website.